Part Of The Bay Heritage

 The Thomas Point Lighthouse: A Bay Landmark.
 One of the most familiar landmarks of the Chesapeake is

 The Thomas Point lantern generates 6,000 candlepower of white light that is visible for up to 12 miles; boaters can see the 1,300 candlepower red light from approximately 9 miles away.
 The lighthouse also is equipped with a foghorn that sounds regularly during periods of low visibility.

 A keeper manned the lighthouse until the mid-1980 when the light was automated with a generator and batteries.

 Location.
 38° 54.453′ N, 76° 27.63′ W. Marker is in Annapolis, Maryland, in Anne Arundel County.
 Marker is on Thomas Point Road.
+The marker is located at the foot of Thomas Point Park.
 Touch for map.
-The marker is located at the foot of Thomas Point Park.
 Marker is in this post office area: Annapolis MD 21403, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 30, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 234 times since then and 37 times this year.
+It was originally submitted on April 30, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 350 times since then and 27 times this year.
 Photos: 1, 2, 3, 4. submitted on April 30, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.